Categorical Optimization with Bayesian Anchored Latent Trust Regions for Structural Design under High-Dimensional Uncertainty: Introduction

 Bayesian Optimization (BO) \cite{7352306,2018arXiv180702811F} provides a principled surrogate-assisted framework for expensive and noisy evaluations.
-By maintaining a probabilistic surrogate model, typically a Gaussian Process (GP) \cite{NIPS1995_7cce53cf,Rasmussen2006Gaussian}, BO balances exploration and exploitation while propagating predictive uncertainty throughout the optimization loop \cite{NIPS2012_05311655}.
+By maintaining a probabilistic surrogate model, typically a Gaussian Process (GP) \cite{NIPS1995_7cce53cf,Rasmussen2006Gaussian}, BO balances exploration and exploitation while propagating predictive uncertainties throughout the optimization loop \cite{NIPS2012_05311655}.
 Nevertheless, standard BO scales poorly with high-dimensional combinatorial spaces.
-Although dimensionality-reduction-enhanced BO methods (i.e., Latent Space BO) have been proposed \cite{wan2021think,Deshwal2023BODi} to embed the high-dimensional search space into a lower-dimensional latent space, existing frameworks often optimize a continuous acquisition function in the latent space.
+Dimensionality-reduction-enhanced BO methods (i.e., Latent Space BO) have been proposed to map high-dimensional design instances onto a lower-dimensional latent representation \cite{wan2021think,Deshwal2023BODi}.
+However, existing frameworks often optimize a continuous acquisition function in the latent space.
 Consequently, when the feasible designs must remain strict catalog instances, these methods still require a decoding or rounding-off step and remain vulnerable to the mismatch described above.
+The paper \cite{van2025parallel} proposes a robust decomposition-based approach combining parallel constrained Bayesian optimization with active learning-based reliability evaluation.
+The work \cite{schneider2024maximum} presents a Bayesian optimization framework for MAP estimation in structural dynamics.
+Bootstrapped neural ensembles with randomized priors have also been used for Bayesian optimization of high-dimensional black-box functions, which has shown strong performance in challenging applications \cite{bhouri2023scalable}.
+The study \cite{hong2023collaborative} extends uncertainties quantification capabilities to all three types of probabilistic models and can bound measures such as output variance and failure probability.
+The paper \cite{kaczmarski2023bayesian} proposes a generalized Bayesian optimization method for fiber-based biomimetic soft-robotic arms which can meet robotic control requirements through computationally robust reduced-order active filament modeling.